 Because we have limited financial and management resources, we focus on development programs and product candidates that we identify for specific indications.
-As such, we are currently primarily focused on the development, and potential future commercialization, of VP-102 for the treatment of molluscum, as well as the development of VP-315 for the potential treatment of basal cell carcinoma.
-As a result, we may forego pursuit of opportunities with other product candidates, or we may delay the development of other indications for VP-102 and for VP-103 that may later prove to have greater commercial potential.
+As such, we are currently primarily focused on the commercialization of YCANTH (VP-102) for the treatment of molluscum contagiosum, as well as the development of VP-315 for the potential treatment of basal cell carcinoma.
+As a result, we may forego pursuit of opportunities with other product candidates, such as our decision to pause development activities for VP-102 for the treatment of external genital warts or VP-103 for the treatment of plantar warts, or we may delay the development of YCANTH (VP-102) for the treatment of other indications that may later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 Our spending on current and future development programs and product candidates for specific indications may not yield any commercially viable products.
 If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.